EisenhornE/Breakout/README.md

 ## Usage

 The controls are simple.
-Either A or D key or the left and right arrows keys to move horizontally.
+Either A or D key or the left and right arrow keys to move horizontally.
 Press Esc to pause the game.

 ## Features